rads-1996/RootFileSystemIntegrity/README.md

 **CREATING AND MOUNTING THE DM-VERITY DEVICE**

-1. First step is to create a file path which stores the hash verification data of the non root device
+1. First step is to create a file path which stores the hash verification data of the non root device.
+The verity device can be a path and it will write the hash tree.

    `veritysetup format <root device> <verity device> | grep Root | cut -f2 >> roothash.txt`
 3. Creates a mapping with <name> backed by device <data_device> and using <hash_device> for in-kernel verification.

    `veritysetup open <root device> <name><verity device> $(cat roothash.txt)`
 4. Now create a mount point and mount the verity device from **/dev/mapper/<name>**

+   `mount /dev/mapper/non-root /mnt/dm-verity`

 **MOUNTING RAMFS AND OVERLAYING BOTH THE LAYERS**